oVirt/ovirt-containers/README.md

 Minishift is a VM running openshift cluster in it.
 This mostly being used for testing for easy and quicker deployment without changing local environemnt
 - Install minishift - https://github.com/minishift/minishift
-  Please note that currently we requires a more recent build of mishift than the stable one so plese update it with https://ci.appveyor.com/project/hferentschik/minishift-o61ou/build/781/artifacts
   #### Nested virtualization support for the minishift VM
   Since we are going to run VMs inside the minishift VM, it will need nested virtualization support.
-Minishift documentation suggests to install docker-machine-driver-kvm v0.7.0 but this is not enough to get virtualization support and docker-machine-driver-kvm v0.8.2 is needed so the right instructions to get it are:
+Minishift documentation suggests to install docker-machine-driver-kvm v0.7.0 but this is not enough to get virtualization support and a more recent one is needed; the right instructions (assuming centos7) to get it are:
   ```
+  curl -L https://github.com/docker/machine/releases/download/v0.11.0/docker-machine-`uname -s`-`uname -m` >/tmp/docker-machine &&
+    chmod +x /tmp/docker-machine &&
+    sudo cp /tmp/docker-machine /usr/local/bin/docker-machine
-  curl -L https://github.com/dhiltgen/docker-machine-kvm/releases/download/v0.8.2/docker-machine-driver-kvm >  /usr/local/bin/docker-machine-driver-kvm && \
+  curl -L https://github.com/dhiltgen/docker-machine-kvm/releases/download/v0.10.0/docker-machine-driver-kvm-centos7 > /usr/local/bin/docker-machine-driver-kvm &&
     chmod +x /usr/local/bin/docker-machine-driver-kvm
   ```
   Nested virtualization support is required on your physical system, please check it with:
   ```